newbreedofgeek/tmp-nodejs-express-mongoDB-blog/README.md

 [![Bitdeli Badge](https://d2weczhvl823v0.cloudfront.net/newbreedofgeek/tmp-nodejs-express-mongodb-blog/trend.png)](https://bitdeli.com/free "Bitdeli Badge")

-This is very good tutorial if you getting started with NodeJS, ExpressJS and MongoDB
+This is very good tutorial if you are getting started with NodeJS, ExpressJS and MongoDB
 - http://howtonode.org/express-mongodb

 ONLY problem is that the article is really really old and the code does now work anymore.